 After cleaning and drying the pieces, we ran the machine through several cycles without any coffee grounds to clean the interior components.
 Per the included instructions, we ran the espresso maker through six times and rinsed out the milk frother twice.
 The entire process took about 20 minutes, which went pretty quickly.

 It’s a great middle-ground option for beginners who want to make espresso and look good doing it.

 To begin making espresso drinks, we placed our desired filter basket into the filter holder.
 Next, we put our ground coffee into the filter basket and tamped it down using the included tamper.
 We locked the filter holder into the group head and placed our mug under the filter holder.
 Then, we pressed the button on the front of the machine to make our espresso.
 Depending on which filter basket is used (1-cup or 2-cup), there is a button to make a single shot and a button to make a double shot.

-Once the espresso was extracted, we were ready to froth our milk.
+Once we extracted the espresso, we were ready to froth our milk.
 We pressed the third button on the front of the machine to warm up the milk frother.
 When the light stops flashing, it’s ready to use.
-As we waited, we filled a cup with about ½ cup of cold milk.
-We placed an empty container under the frother and turned the steam valve towards the front of the machine to drain any water and then moved the lever back up.
+While waiting, we filled a cup with about 1/2 cup of cold milk.
+We placed an empty container under the frother and turned the steam valve towards the front of the machine to drain any water.
+Then, we moved the lever back up.